Home and Living NoCo Boho, LLC Home and Living NoCo Boho, LLC

 Macramé has been around for centuries, yet it feels just as fresh and modern today as it did in the past.
 What makes it timeless is how adaptable it is to different spaces and lifestyles.
 A handmade macramé wall hanging can be bold or subtle, neutral or colorful, intricate or minimal.
 More than just decoration, macramé brings texture, warmth, and artistry to your home in a way that feels both modern and deeply personal.

 At NoCo Boho, macramé has always been more than a craft.
 It is a reminder that simple knots and threads can become something meaningful.
 Every wall hanging tells a story, and every home has its own rhythm and personality that can be reflected in these pieces.
-If you are curious about how to incorporate macramé into your space, here are five creative ways to use wall hangings in modern home design.
+If you are curious about how to incorporate macramé into your space, here are creative ways to use wall hangings in modern home design.

 1. Entryway Statement Piece